 KEYWORDS: Lightness, Equivalent Noise, Human Psychophysics, Color Vision

 INTRODUCTION: To support effective thought and action, vision needs to provide stable perceptual representations of the distal properties of objects, starting with the information provided by the proximal stimuli reaching the retinae.
 These proximal stimuli depend not only on the intrinsic properties of objects, but also on object-extrinsic properties of the visual scene, for example the illumination, the observer’s viewpoint, and the object’s position and pose.
 The challenge for the visual system is thus to recover stable correlates of object properties across variation in other scene variables.
-Understanding the degree to which the visual system does this, and how it does so, is a central goal of vision science.
+Understanding the degree to which the visual system does this, and how it does so, is a important goal of vision science.

 Here we consider the perceptual task of representing the reflectance of an achromatic object from the light reflected from the object to the eye.
 The corresponding perceptual representation is termed lightness – to put it another way, lightness is the perceptual correlate of the surface reflectance of achromatic objects.
 Providing a stable lightness representation challenges the visual system because the retinal irradiance of the image of the object varies both with the object’s overall reflectance but also with the irradiance of the illumination and the position and pose of the object in the scene.
 To the degree that the visual system successfully stabilizes the lightness representation against object-intrinsic variation, it is said to be lightness constant.